Skip to main contentSkip to navigation

 I clicked Initialize in my Buffalo NAS web GUI after a drive failed.
 Is data gone?

 The Buffalo web admin panel offers "Initialize" as a repair option when a RAID array degrades.
 Clicking it wipes the mdadm superblocks & reformats the data partition, destroying the existing array metadata.
-The user data blocks themselves are not immediately overwritten; the initialization writes new empty filesystem structures over the old XFS or EXT4 metadata.
-We can still recover data by scanning the raw disk images for XFS allocation group headers & reconstructing the file tree from surviving metadata fragments.
+The user data blocks themselves are not immediately overwritten; the initialization writes new empty filesystem structures over the old XFS, EXT4, or Btrfs metadata.
+We can still recover data by scanning the raw disk images for filesystem signatures & reconstructing the file tree from surviving metadata fragments.
 Success depends on how much new data was written after initialization.
-Recovery runs $250 to $900 per member drive for imaging, plus $400 to $800 for array reconstruction.
+Recovery runs From $250 to $600–$900 per member drive for imaging, plus $400-$800 for array reconstruction.

 Where does a Buffalo NAS store its firmware?
 Is it on the data drives?

-Buffalo uses a split architecture.
-The U-Boot bootloader lives on an internal NAND flash chip soldered to the main board.
-The Linux operating system, however, is stored on a hidden RAID 1 partition carved from the data drives themselves.
-Your user data lives on a separate, larger partition (XFS or EXT4) on those same drives.
-This is why a single drive failure can trigger EM mode: the bootloader on flash can't load the OS from the failed drive's RAID 1 partition.
-The user data partition is structurally independent from the OS partition, so EM mode doesn't mean your files are gone.
+Buffalo uses a split boot architecture.
+A small bootloader starts the unit, but the Linux operating system and firmware image are stored on hidden mirrored partitions carved from the data drives.
+Your user data lives on a separate, larger partition (XFS, EXT4, or Btrfs) on those same drives.
+This is why a single drive failure can trigger EM mode: the NAS cannot load the OS from the degraded boot partition.
+The user data partition is structurally independent from the OS partition, so EM mode does not mean your files are gone.

 Can I get my Buffalo NAS data recovered faster?